Piercing: What are the rules?

 FYI

-The professional who sets the piercing must be able, for 3 years, to present proof of this consent to the supervisory authorities.
+The trader must be able to present proof of such consent to the supervisory authorities for three years.

-The professional who sets the piercing must respect the following rules:
+The professional who performs the piercing must comply with the following rules:

 • Report to the Director General of the Regional Health Agency (RHA)